docascode/vscode-docs-build/README.md

 ## Limitation

-1. We only support building the saved files now.
+1. You will have to save the file prior to starting a local validation.

 ## Contacts